mikinty/real-estate-salesperson/README.md

 You can actually do this before you finish the course, but I think it helps to know more about the field before doing this.
 Maybe consider this step when you're 75% the way through your studies.

 Finding a Broker is very open to your desires.
-If you do full time, there are likely more brokers that will take you.
+If you do full time, there are likely more brokers that will take you, since most places like to have dedicated agents.

-TBD
+There are some things to consider when finding a sponsoring broker:

+- Is the CEO / manager someone that you respect and can help you?
+- If there is a monthly fee, is it worth it?
+- If there is 100% commission, do they give you enough support where it's worth it for you?
+- Does your sponsoring broker have a good enough reputation in the area that you want to be dealing in?
+- If you want to do part time, is the sponsoring broker ok with that?

 ### Getting your License!

-TBD
+Once you have a sponsoring broker, they will walk you through all the steps you need to get your license.
+Usually it involves something like

+- Signing an independent contractor agreement
+- Becoming a member of REBNY ($325-400)
+- Paying initiation fees to the company

+### Beyond

+Congrats!
+You are now a licensed real estate salesperson.
+Go on fancy showings, fun tours, and networking -- the world is yours!